EllyKher/PainterlyShaderMaterialUE5/README.md

 # Painterly Shader Material - UE5.6

-Project files to accompany the Unreal Engine tutorial series available at [Link to your tutorial, e.g., YouTube playlist].
+Project files to accompany the Unreal Engine tutorial series available on [Youtube](https://youtu.be/7RJGttIYNrY).

 ## License and Usage